dk14/old-school-f/README.md

 Notes:

 - it could be ported only to programming languages without erasures or the ones workarounding it (like scala)
-- the dispatching is dynamic, but there aren't much overrides, so `invokedynamic` in JVM shouldn't take too much time.
+- the dispatching is dynamic, but there aren't much overrides, so `invokedynamic` in JVM shouldn't take too much time (presumably).